OmarSiwy/Fast_Multiplier/README.md

 6. `p` : 1-bit propagate signal
 7. `k` : 1-bit kill signal

 Note the parameters will vary by module.
-All adders wil. have width `W` as a parameter.
-For carry-select and carry-lookahaead adder, a parameter `M` will determine chunk (or block) size.
-What's that?
-Read the textbook.
-You must correctly implement all three variants as the delay from input to each sum bit output will be different for each variant.
+All adders will have width `W` as a parameter.
+For carry-select and carry-lookahead adder, a parameter `M` will determine chunk (or block) size.
+Consult references for details.
+Correctly implement all three variants as the delay from input to each sum bit output will be different for each variant.

 The modules also have an optional `PIPE` boolean parameter that chooses between combinational(PIPE=0) and pipelined(PIPE=1) variants.

-## Verilog for binary and booth partial products
+## Verilog for Binary and Booth Partial Products

-Before you start this section, study booth encoding [Dinechin Chapter 8.3, and Weste-Harris Chapter 11.9.3].
+Before starting this section, study booth encoding (Dinechin Chapter 8.3, and Weste-Harris Chapter 11.9.3).

-You will write Verilog for the booth partial product generator as per the formula $4^iZ_iY$.
+Write Verilog for the booth partial product generator as per the formula $4^iZ_iY$.
 This generates partial product for the term $Z_i \times Y$ in the Modified Booth encoded format.